MarkD833/Digitalker-Digital-Voice-Selection-Software/CustomROM.md

 Run complete
 ```
 The number of messages reported should equal the number of messages you've defined in your vocabulary file.
+If VLC cannot find the word you have types, then it will report that there is a missing word.

 ## Step 4 - Building the ROM(s)